jonathanjwatson/intro-to-css/README.md

 CSS is a rapidly evolving standard.

 > You might have heard about CSS1, CSS2.1, or even CSS3.
-There will never be a CSS3 or a CSS4; rather, everything is now just "CSS" with individual CSS modules having version numbers. - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS)
+There will never be a CSS4; rather, everything is now just "CSS" with individual CSS modules having version numbers. - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS)

+However, there may be a CSS5 [Smashing Magazine](https://www.smashingmagazine.com/2024/08/time-to-talk-about-css5/)

 ## How to Use This Repository